Honey Badger: Profile and Information

 Honey badgers raid beehives in search of both honey and bee larvae.
 It feeds on frogs, insects, turtles, tortoises, rodents, lizards, birds, snakes, and eggs.

 It also eats roots, berries, and bulbs.
 It devours every part of its prey, including hair, skin, flesh, bone, and feathers.
-In Kgalagadi Transfrontier Park, some studies indicate that honey badger preyed on skinks and geckos (47.9% of prey species), mice, and gerbils (39.7% of prey).
+In Kgalagadi Transfrontier Park, some studies indicate that honey badgers preyed on skinks and geckos (47.9% of prey species), mice, and gerbils (39.7% of prey).

 They are also observed to attack domestic goats and sheep as well as black mambas.